Formal plethories: Functors which are filtered colimits of representable functors

 The unit object is the singleton in degree $0$.

-A left $2$-module (right $2$-module, bimodule) over $\Set^\Z$ is a precisely a cocomplete (resp. complete, bicomplete) category $\C$ with a $\Z$-action on objects by a shift functor $\Sigma^n\colon \C \to \C$ ($n \in \Z$).
+A left (right) $2$-module over $\Set^\Z$ is a precisely a category $\C$ with coproducts (products) and a $\Z$-action on objects by a shift functor $\Sigma^n\colon \C \to \C$ ($n \in \Z$).
 The $\Z$-grading on its morphism sets is determined by the shift functor: $\C(X,Y)(n) = \C_0(X,\Sigma^n Y)$, where the right hand side denotes the unenriched homomorphism sets. \end{example}

 \begin{defn} A \emph{morphism of $2$-bimodules} $F\colon\C \to \D$ over a fixed $2$-ring $\V$ is an enriched functor $\C \to \D$.
 This implies the existence of canonical morphisms $\alpha\colon L \indprotensor F(X) \to F(L \indprotensor X)$ and $\beta\colon F(\hom(L,X)) \to \hom(L,F(X))$ given by the adjoints of